MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * Updated: Adding a redirect to a protected path like `/wp-admin/` now throws a warning.
 * Updated: Added support for ACF Link field to TruSEO algorithm.
 * Updated: Product schema now outputs multiple offers for variable WooCommerce Products.
-* Updated: Image sitemap now detects images inside Kadance Gallery block.
+* Updated: Image sitemap now detects images inside Kadence Gallery block.
 * Updated: Local SEO Map no longer uses geocoding to center the map.
 * Fixed: Breadcrumbs prefix not rendering on frontend.
 * Fixed: Searching for redirects now works again when a user enters one or more numbers.